-Make your own way to the airport for your flight from Reykjavik (Domestic Airport) or Copenhagen to Narsarsuaq.
+Make your own way to the airport for your flight from Reykjavik (Keflavik Airport) or Copenhagen to Narsarsuaq.
 Meet your guide at the airport and transfer to the hotel for check-in and an information meeting about the coming days.
 In the afternoon, enjoy a short hike to the Glacier View Point, around one hour from the hotel, for magnificent views of the Fjord and the plain of Narsarsuaq and the Glacier.
-One night at Hotel Narsarsuaq.
+Two nights at Hotel Narsarsuaq.

 Morning hike to the Flower Valley - here we can soak up the spectacular views over the Kiattut river and glacier; the valley was formed by the glacier's retreat and consequent glacial sedimentation, and is now home to an abundance of flowers.
-Boat transfer from Narsarsuaq through a complex fjord system and past numerous icebergs to Qaqortoq.
-The capital of South Greenland was founded in 1775 and nowadays has almost 3,000 inhabitants, and it is often described as the most charming and attractive town in all Greenland.
-Enjoy a guided tour of the town, then time at leisure.
-Overnight at Hotel Qaqortoq.
+2nd overnight at Hotel Narsarsuaq.

 This morning enjoy the spectacular surrounding views of Einarsfjord, with green hills and small lakes.
-In the afternoon, we hike back to Itilleq and then travel by zodiac to the Qooroq Ice Fjord, to see one of the most impressive glaciers in the south.
+Hike to Itilleq and then travel by zodiac to the Qooroq Ice Fjord, to see one of the most impressive glaciers in the south.
 Then we continue by boat back to Narsarsuaq.
 Two nights at Hotel Narsarsuaq.

-Today start with a transfer by boat from Narsarsuaq to Qassiarsuk (the former Brattahlid, capital of Viking Greenland).
+Morning 4x4 jeep trip to the beautiful Tasiusaq farm, where seven people live in notable isolation next to Sermilik fjord, which is almost always blocked by the ice from icebergs coming from Eqaloruutsit glacier.
+Picnic at Tasiusaq farm.
+Transfer by boat through Tunulliarfik Fjord to Qassiarsuk (the former Brattahlid, capital of Viking Greenland).
 Here we walk through the village of about 50 inhabitants and see the Viking ruins, learning the history of the arrival of Eric the Red from Iceland, to establish this small settlement in 985.
 Of particular interest are the reconstructions of a spacious Viking house and an Inuit dwelling, which transport us back in time to the harsh conditions in which these pioneers lived.
-After this cultural visit, it's time for some action, with a 4WD trip to beautiful Tasiusaq farm, where seven people live in notable isolation next to Sermilik fjord, which is almost always blocked by ice from the many icebergs coming from the Eqaloruutsit glacier.
-After a picnic lunch, you can join an optional kayak excursion in the Iceberg Bay.
+Optional kayak excursion in the Iceberg Bay.
 This is a two hour sea kayaking trip, paddling amongst the icebergs, in one of the safest and most inspiring places in Greenland, and is suitable for everyone including beginners.
 This optional excursion will be offered subject to meeting minimum numbers required to operate and weather conditions.
-(Please note this excursion can only be booked and paid for locally).
-Then we return by 4WD to Qassiarsuk, and then by boat to Narsarsuaq.
+Return by 4WD to Qassiarsuk, and then by boat to Narsarsuaq.
 2nd overnight at Hotel Narsarsuaq.

 Maximum Group Size: 12 persons